Shopify/polaris/src/components/Thumbnail/README.md

 For thumbnails, we recommend using a format that describes what will show in the image:

-* alt="photo of {product}", e.g. "photo of black t-shirt with cartoon tiger"
+* `alt="Photo of {product}"`, e.g. "Photo of black t-shirt with cartoon tiger"
-* alt="" to ignore the image
+* An empty `alt=""` attribute ignores the image in assistive technologies such as screen readers, and may be used on decorative thumbnails

 | Prop | Type | Description |